kalecodes/ShopSmart/PAGE_TESTING.md

 ### List of Verification Tests
 - New account fields accept valid characters
+- Log In fields accept valid characters
+- User password is hidden from display
 - Create account button validates new user data before creating a new homepage.
-- Upon successful validation, create account button takes user to homepage.
+- Upon successful from validation and submission, user is redirected to homepage.
-- About Page Button and Existing User Button redirects to appropriate page successfully.
+- Sign In / Sing Up button presents corresponding form to user
+- Error Handling:
+    - Incorrect login/password credentials & accompanying error message.
+    - Submission with empty fields.

 ## About Page
 ### Description